Step-by-Step Guide to Switching from STCS to LCS in Cassandra 4.x and 5.x

 nodetool compactionstats | grep -i "pending tasks" | awk '{print $NF}'

-# Expected: 0 or < 5
+# Expected: 0 (or < 5)

-# Verify repair state
+# Verify no repair session is streaming.

 nodetool netstats | grep -i "repair"